Graphical Representation for Heterogeneous Face Recognition: Introduction

 \section{Introduction}

-Face images captured through different sources, such as sketch artists and infrared imaging devices, are called in different modalities, \textit{i.e.} heterogeneous faces.
-Matching these non-photograph face images to face photos, which is referred as heterogeneous face recognition (HFR), is now attracting growing attentions in both biometrics research and industry.
-For instance, there are circumstances where the photo of the suspect is not available and matching sketches to a large-scale database of mug shots is desired; Matching near infrared (NIR) images to visual (VIS) images is important for biometric security control to handle complicated illumination conditions.
+\IEEEPARstart{F}{}ace images captured through different sources, such as sketch artists and infrared imaging devices, are called in different modalities, \textit{i.e.} heterogeneous {face images}.
+Matching face images in different modalities, which is referred as heterogeneous face recognition (HFR), is now attracting growing attentions in both biometrics research and industry.
+For instance, there are circumstances where the photo of the suspect is not available and matching sketches to a large-scale database of mug shots is desired; Matching near infrared (NIR) images or thermal infrared (TIR) images to visual (VIS) images is important for biometric security control to handle complicated illumination conditions.